 The Ambler Arboretum of Temple University is an excellent educational resource for students, faculty and visitors alike.
-From degree programs in horticulture and landscape architecture to non-credit programs in floral design and aquaponics, Temple University Ambler has more than a century of teaching sustainable practices and building important connections to the natural world.
+From degree programs in horticulture and landscape architecture to non-credit programs in floral design, Temple University Ambler has more than a century of teaching sustainable practices and building important connections to the natural world.

 Join us each month for a series of fun and educational programs designed to explore the world around you!
 Please note: While most events are free, some require a fee.
 For more information about our community events, check back often or contact Jim Duffy at 267-468-8108 or firstname.lastname@example.org.
 Learn more about community events.